Florida vs. Tennessee NCAA Football Odds, Plays and Insights | September 25, 2021

 Tennessee Stats and Trends

-- Tennessee has one win against the spread in three games this season.
+- So far this year Tennessee has one win against the spread.

 - Tennessee's games this season have gone over the total in two out of three opportunities (66.7%).

-- Tennessee is 1-2 against the spread and 2-1 overall when the team records more than 21.7 points.
+- Tennessee is 1-2 against the spread and 2-1 overall in games when it scores more than 21.7 points.

-- When Tennessee piles up more than 320.0 yards, the team is 1-2 against the spread and 2-1 overall.
+- In games that Tennessee piles up over 320.0 yards, the team is 1-2 against the spread and 2-1 overall.

-- The Volunteers have turned the ball over six times this season, three more turnovers than the Gators have forced (3).
+- This season the Volunteers have turned the ball over six times, three more than the Gators' takeaways (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.